ansegura7/ansegura7.github.io/_posts/2019-12-30-algorithms.md

 5. Chaotic Systems
 6. Cellular Automata

-Click [here](https://ansegura7.github.io/Algorithms/) to see the project.
+Click [here](https://ansegura7.github.io/Algorithms/) to see the project and the repository.